kcr/reap/README.md

 This is an implementation of NFA-based regular-expression matching in pure python.
-At the moment, it implements a small subset of the nromal regular expression syntax that only a mathematician would be satisfied with (although it should sufficient to recognize all regular languages, doing so wouldn't be any fun.)
+At the moment, it implements a small subset of the normal regular expression syntax that only a mathematician would be satisfied with (although it should sufficient to recognize all regular languages, doing so wouldn't be any fun.)